-(b) Includes adjustments in accordance with accounting principles generally accepted in the United States of America.
-Total returns are not annualized for periods less than one year, if applicable and do not reflect charges assessed in connection with a variable product, which if included would reduce total returns.
+(b) Includes adjustments in accordance with accounting principles generally accepted in the United States of America and as such, the net asset value for financial reporting purposes and the returns based upon those net asset values may differ from the net asset value and returns for shareholder transactions.
+Total returns are not annualized for periods less than one year, if applicable, and do not reflect charges assessed in connection with a variable product, which if included would reduce total returns.

-(c) Does not include indirect expenses from affiliated fund fees and expenses of 0.00% for the years ended December 31, 2019, 2018, 2017 and 2016, respectively.
+(c) Does not include indirect expenses from affiliated fund fees and expenses of 0.04%, 0.02%, 0.01% and 0.01% for the years ended December 31, 2019, 2018, 2017 and 2016, respectively.